Operators

 Rewarded Set Selection

 For a node to be rewarded, the node must be part of a Rewarded set (opens in a new tab) (which currently = active set) in the first place.
 The Rewarded set is freshly selected at the start of each epoch (every 60 min), and it consists of 240 Nym nodes that are probabilistically chosen from all the available nodes.
-These 240 nodes include 120 gateways and 120 mixnodes (40 for each of 3 mixnet layers).
+These 240 nodes are composed of 120 gateways (50 entry and 70 exit) and 120 mixnodes (40 for each of 3 mixnet layers).

-Nodes selected into the rewarded set are chosen probabilisticaly are randomly selected, and their selection chances increase the larger nodes weight is.
-Weight value is always between 0 and 1 and it's calculated from these parameters:
+Nodes selected into the rewarded set are chosen probabilisticaly, and their selection chances increase the larger nodes weight is.
+Weight value is always between 0 and 1 and it's calculated by multiplying these parameters, each of them also having a value between 0 and 1 (some are floats, some are binary):

 1. Performance: This value consists of: